DynamoDS/RefineryPrimer/99-appendix/99-01_glossary.md

 **Local optimum** / lo·cal op·ti·mum / verb

-> The best solution within a neighbourhood of solutions that are slightly different, but still worse than the global optimum.
+> The best solution within a group of solutions that are slightly different, but still worse than the global optimum.

 **Multi-objective** / mul·ti ob·ject·ive / adjective